owncloud/music/README.md

 ### `/api/collection`

 Returns all artists with nested albums and each album with nested tracks.
+The tracks carry file IDs which can be used to obtain WebDAV link for playing with /api/file/{fileId}/webdav.

 	GET /api/collection